 A LOST ART

 Traditional, handmade and based on natural oils: The success story of Patounis Soap, a family business in Corfu, dates back to 1850.
 Today, it’s not only one of the few soap manufactures which still use traditional techniques and local olive products, but also a company that has also been named ‘a monument of industrial heritage’.
 As the oldest soap factory in Greece, Patounis’ original recipe has been passed down through five generations.
-After driving from SENTIDO Apollo Palace into the city, we meet owner Apostolos Patounis, who shares with us the story of soapmaking based on heritage – and nature’s abundant offerings.
+After driving into the city, we meet owner Apostolos Patounis, who shares with us the story of soapmaking based on heritage – and nature’s abundant offerings.

 WHAT MAKES PATOUNIS SOAP SO SPECIAL?